chiranjeevi003/chiranjeevi003/README.md

 - 👋 Hi, I’m @chiranjeevi003
 - 👀 I’m interested in Python and More Python.
-- 🌱 I’m currently learning Python and Artificial Intelligencee.
+- 🌱 I’m currently learning Python, ML and Artificial Intelligencee.
 - 📫 How to reach me on insta : chp005
 - Part time Farmer 🌱